ServerlessOpsIO/serverlessops-workshops/04-security/02-infrastructure/README.md

 ### S3 Bucket Access / S3 Bucket Policies

-S3 bucket policies are similar to IAM policies but only applu to S3 buckets.
+S3 bucket policies are similar to IAM policies but only apply to S3 buckets.
 They have their uses such as allowing public access to bucket objects when S3 is used for web hosting or for granting the ability for entities in another AWS account to access a bucket.
 (There are better ways to solve that.)
 Unfortunately these often get people into trouble.
-People create policies that grant access to S3 data by unauthorized people through policy mistakes or simple frusturation.
+People create policies that grant access to S3 data by unauthorized people through policy mistakes or simple frustration.
 We'll cover one such example and fix it.

 ### Infrastructure Monitoring / AWS Config

 Once infrastructure security issues have been detected and remediated there should be a process put in place to prevent the issue from happening again.
 We'll use [AWS Config](https://aws.amazon.com/config/) to monitor for and alert on issues.
 The AWS Config service let's you monitor your AWS resources for compliance against AWS pre-defined or your own custom rules.

-In this module once we've remiedated our bucket access issue we'll deploy Config rules to monitor for public read and public write access using AWS pre-defined rules.
+In this module once we've remediated our bucket access issue we'll deploy Config rules to monitor for public read and public write access using AWS pre-defined rules.

 ## Tech Stack